oasis-tcs/sarif-spec/EditorsReports/Editor's report 2018-05-02.md

 1. The formal spec language for the following additional issues was made available for review on the specified dates, and we will move their adoption in today's meeting:

+    1. [Issue #134](https://github.com/oasis-tcs/sarif-spec/issues/134): "conversion.analysisToolLogFileLocation should be an array" -- made available on April 25th, 2018.

     1. [Issue #137](https://github.com/oasis-tcs/sarif-spec/issues/137): "Support annotating image attachments" -- made available on April 24th, 2018.

     1. [Issue #139](https://github.com/oasis-tcs/sarif-spec/issues/130): "Don't require codeFlowLocation.location" -- made available on April 17th, 2018.